NiteeshSingh/GNR650/README.md

 * the notebook is -  **'Assingment-1\resnet_overfitting_visualization.ipynb**
 * download and run in colab/kaggle or any other platform
 * no additional things to be done

+## Paper review
+* added a one page review of the paper “ViViT: A Video Vision Transformer”
+* the pdf is present inside